storiny/sorted-set-extras/README.md

 # sorted-set-extras
 This repository contains an extended range of sorted set commands for Redis written in Lua.
-Commands are registered through the [ioredis](https://www.npmjs.com/package/ioredis) redis client.
+Commands are registered through the [ioredis](https://www.npmjs.com/package/ioredis) redis client for node.

 ## Commands